 That isn’t the only form of debt Millennials should focus on while considering whether or not they need to invest in life insurance, though.
 Another, according to Ahmed, revolves around the student loans that many Gen Yers won’t finish paying off until they’re middle-aged.

 “Who co-signed those loans?
-You have to think about that,” she says—especially because “a lot of younger people don’t always know who co-signed those loans and who, as a result, would be responsible for repaying them if something happened to you.”
+You have to think about that,” she says.
+That's because “a lot of younger people don’t always know who co-signed those loans and who would be responsible for repaying them if something happened to you.”

 Actually, Ahmed adds, “you have to think about any loans you have that are outstanding.
 Did someone in your life co-sign them, too?”
 If so, you may want to turn to life insurance to protect those loved ones in the event of your death.

-Add in other potential debts that could be passed on to survivors like mortgage and car payments and it’s easy to see why some people, regardless of how old or young they are, turn to life insurance to in the hopes of decreasing this particular burden on their family members.
+Add in other potential debts like mortgage and car payments and it’s easy to see why some people turn to life insurance.
+They hope to decrease or eliminate this particular burden on their family members.